-To help control and capture stormwater in order to reduce the burden on the City's sewer system.
+Help control and capture stormwater in order to reduce the burden on the City's sewer system.

 A one-year real estate tax abatement is provided for the construction of a "green roof" on a Class One, Two or Four building in the City.
-Generally, a "green roof" is an addition to a roof, covering at least 50 percent of the rooftop space, which includes, among other things, a growth medium and a vegetation layer of drought-resistant and hardy plant species.
-The amount of the abatement is \$4.50 per square foot of green roof, limited to the lesser of \$100,000 or the building's tax liability for the year in which the abatement is claimed.
-The abatement program is scheduled to sunset at the end of the 2013-2014 fiscal year.
+Generally, a "green roof" is an addition to a roof, covering at least 50 percent of the rooftop space, which includes, among other things, a growth medium and a vegetation layer.
+For city fiscal years beginning before 2014, the amount of the abatement is \$4.50 per square foot of green roof, limited to the lesser of \$100,000 or the building's tax liability for the year in which the abatement is claimed.
+For city fiscal years beginning on and after July 1, 2014, the abatement amount is \$5.23 per square foot, limited to the lesser of \$200,000 or the building's annual tax.
+However, for the fiscal year beginning July 1, 2014, the aggregate amount of all abatements allowed is limited to \$750,000; for the following four fiscal years, the total of all abatements is limited to \$1 million per year.
+If total annual abatements exceed these ceilings, approved applicants will receive pro rata abatements as determined by the Department of Finance.
+The abatement program is scheduled to sunset at the end of the 2018-2019 fiscal year.